Roman Coinage in Britain

 I am very pleased to have been given permission to publish this very good 12 part history of British Coinage, written by Ken Elks.
-It will be published weekly, every Saturday (Afternoon time GMT) and will include a wealth of information on all era's of British coinage from the first Celtic coins until decimalisation.
+It contains a wealth of information on all era's of British coinage from the first Celtic coins until decimalisation.

 Coinage of Great Britain.
 Celtic to Decimalisation, by Ken Elks.